Two tankers collided in Egypt's Suez Canal, briefly disrupting traffic in the vital waterway

 The incident was the latest case of a vessel reported stuck in the crucial waterway.
 A flurry of ships have run aground or broken down in the Suez Canal over the past few years.
 Earlier this month, a tugboat sank in the canal after it collided with a Hong Kong-flagged tanker.

-In March 2021, the Panama-flagged Ever Given, a colossal container ship, crashed into a bank on a single-lane stretch of the canal, blocking the waterway for six days and disrupting global trade.
+Tuesday's collision happened at the same section of the canal where the Panama-flagged Ever Given, a colossal container ship nearly 400 meters (yards) long, crashed into a bank on a single-lane stretch of the canal in March 2021, blocking the waterway for six days and disrupting global trade.
+The Lesmes is much shorter than the Ever Given.

 According to the Suez Canal Authority, last year 23,851 vessels passed through the waterway, compared to 20,649 vessels in 2021.
 Revenue from the canal in 2022 reached $8 billion, the highest in its history.